psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

   }
 }
 ```
-This input file listens for syslog's on both TCP and UDP at port 5140.
+This particular input file listens for syslog's on both TCP and UDP at port 5140.

 Download and configure the syslog filter file `/etc/logstash/conf.d/10-syslog.conf`: